Causal Explanation for Reinforcement Learning: Quantifying State and Temporal Importance: Additional Experiments and Details

 \section{Additional Experiments and Details}

-In this section, we present details regarding the crop irrigation problem and the blackjack experiments.
-Additionally, we run our explanation mechanism on two other environments, namely collision avoidance problem and lunar lander.
+In this section, we provide additional details regarding the crop irrigation problem, the collision avoidance problem, and the Blackjack experiments.
+Furthermore, we describe our results on an additional testing environment, Lunar Lander.

-All experiments were conducted on a machine with NVIDIA RTX A5000 GPU, AMD EPYC 7662 CPU and 256 Gb RAM.
+All experiments were conducted on a machine with 8 NVIDIA RTX A5000 GPU, an dual AMD EPYC 7662 CPU, and 256 GB RAM.